uoregon-libraries/rais-image-server/README.md

 - Install openjpeg *from source* (see below)
 - [Install go](http://golang.org/doc/install)
 - Set up the [`GOPATH` environment variable](http://golang.org/doc/code.html#GOPATH)
-  - This tells go where to put brikker
+  - This tells go where to put the project
-- Install brikker:
+- Install the project:
-  - `go get -u github.com/eikeon/brikker`
+  - `go get -u github.com/uoregon-libraries/newspaper-jp2-viewer`
-  - `go install github.com/eikeon/brikker`
+  - `go install github.com/uoregon-libraries/newspaper-jp2-viewer`

 ### Openjpeg installation

 Openjpeg has to be installed from source until a new 2.x release is available.
 2.0 will not work.
-The following bash checks out the latest version of 2.0 from trunk (brikker is currently hard-coded to use 2.0, and the bleeding edge openjpeg code is set to be version 2.1):
+The following bash checks out the latest version of 2.0 from trunk (this project is currently hard-coded to use 2.0, and the bleeding edge openjpeg code is set to be version 2.1):

 ```bash
 cd /usr/local/src